aframevr/aframe/docs/introduction/javascript-events-dom-apis.md

 If an element has an ID, we can use an ID selector (i.e., `#<ID>`).
 Let's grab the red box which has an ID.
 Before we did a query selector on the entire document.
 Here, we'll do a query selector just within the scope of the scene.
-With query selectors, we're able to limit to scope of the query to within any
+With query selectors, we're able to limit the scope of the query to within any
 element:

 ```js